WojciechLamperski/Java-Collections/SET | Object, AbstractCollection, AbstractSet | Iterable, Collection.md

     return map.put(e, PRESENT) == null;
 }
 ```

+HashSet inherits all its methods from AbstractSet class and Set interface.

 ### LinkedHashSet<E>
 #### ⏰ Performance & Time complexity: Offers O(1) time complexity for add, remove, and contains (like HashSet), but maintains insertion-order iteration with O(1) per-element overhead.
 Iteration (forEach, iterator) is O(n) but faster than HashSet due to linked-list traversal optimization.